 If you’re feeling anxious Sunday night about the week ahead of you, consider following along to a guided meditation for anxiety.
 You could also try a quick ten-minute meditation on Monday morning each week as you try to put yourself in a positive mood.
 Adding meditation to your to do list every Sunday evening will help you fall asleep faster instead of staying up late worrying about Monday morning.
 However, it’ll also help you live in the moment where it’s still the weekend.

 Meditation is a great way to deal with Sunday night anxiety because it helps you calm the mind.
 Your thoughts might be going a million miles a minute stressing about the workweek ahead, but when you practice meditation you can learn how to deal with negative thoughts.
-A practice you can do is replace your negative thoughts into positive ones.
-And meditation will help you watch, which thoughts surface through your mind the most allowing you to gain control.
+Plus, if you're overthinking about work stress, meditation can calm you down so you can think logically and make a better decision, such as switching teams, finding a new job, or taking a leave of absence.

 2. Apply to another job

-Sunday evenings shouldn’t be stressful.
-Experiencing the Sunday blues can be a good indicator you’re at the wrong company for yourself.
-While most people think applying to another job is a last resort, it shouldn’t be.
+Sunday evenings shouldn't be stressful.
+Experiencing the Sunday blues can be a good indicator you're at the wrong company for yourself.
+While most people think applying to another job is a last resort, it shouldn't be.
 Know your worth.
-It’s crucial for you to realize that feeling anxiety from Sunday morning until Sunday night isn’t normal, healthy, or a positive thing to experience.
+It's crucial for you to realize that feeling anxiety from Sunday morning until Sunday night isn't normal.

 Anticipatory anxiety about the workweek isn’t a good sign.
 So, take some time to create your resume and apply to jobs.
 You can update your LinkedIn profile and open your settings for recruiters to reach out to you about new job postings.
 No one should feel stressed about something they need to spend 40 hours on every week.
 When interviewing ask about company culture, get to know your future boss and their leadership style, and make sure the next place you work at is just a great place to work.